-Many students who study A level Biology go on to study Biology related courses at University including Medicine, Dentistry, Veterinary Science, Pharmacology, Physiotherapy, Biomedical Science, Biology and Biochemistry.
+Many students who study A level Biology go on to study Biological science related courses at University including Medicine, Biochemistry, Biomedical Science, Dentistry, Pharmacology, Physiotherapy, and of course Biology.
 However, the skills learnt throughout the A level course mean that students tend to be numerate and literate and be able to present information in a variety of different formats.
 These are invaluable skills for any degree discipline or area of work.